-Research links work requirements in programs that serve as lifelines to increases in the number of people experiencing deep poverty and income inequality.295 Certain populations, such as single-parent households296 and individuals with multiple barriers to employment, 297 may be at particular risk of experiencing deep poverty due to work requirements.
+Research links work requirements in programs that serve as lifelines to increases in the number of people experiencing deep poverty and income inequality.
+Certain populations, such as single-parent households and individuals with multiple barriers to employment, may be at particular risk of experiencing deep poverty due to work requirements.

-The aforementioned study of 11 AFDC-era work requirement pilot programs evaluated which strategies had the most success in reducing poverty rates for single-parent participants.298 The study found that adding work requirements to cash assistance programs increased deep poverty.299 In TANF, data from the subsequent decade and a half have revealed additional harmful results.
-Research shows a rise in both deep and extreme poverty, defined as living on "\$2 or less, per person, per day," since the beginning of the program (see Figure 8).
-A number of other studies confirm these findings, showing that deep poverty rates have risen sharply since the advent of TANF.301 Unsurprisingly, the number of households with children experiencing extreme poverty has ballooned, from 636,000 in 1996 to 1.65 million in 2011.302
+The aforementioned study of 11 AFDC-era work requirement pilot programs evaluated which strategies had the most success in reducing poverty rates for single-parent participants.
+The study found that adding work requirements to cash assistance programs increased deep poverty.
+In TANF, data from the subsequent decade and a half have revealed additional harmful results.
+Research shows more and more children experiencing deep poverty do not receive cash assistance (see Figure 8).
+A number of other studies confirm these findings, showing that deep poverty rates have risen sharply since the advent of TANF.
+Unsurprisingly, the number of households with children experiencing extreme poverty has ballooned, from 636,000 in 1996 to 1.65 million in 2011.

-The rise in deep poverty due in part to work requirements303 under TANF has particularly affected children.
-From 1995-2005, the number of children in deep poverty rose from 1.5 million to 2.2 million.304 For children in single-parent households, particularly those raised by single mothers disconnected from the labor market, the percentage in deep poverty more than doubled, from 2.8 percent in 1995 to 5.8 percent in 2005.305 A 2015 Center on Budget and Policy Priorities study found similar results, showing that "in more recent years, a significant number of single-mother families appear to have been made worse off and to have higher deep poverty rates."306
+The rise in deep poverty due in part to work requirements under TANF has particularly affected children.
+From 1995-2005, the number of children in deep poverty rose from 1.5 million to 2.2 million.
+For children in single-parent households, particularly those raised by single mothers disconnected from the labor market, the percentage in deep poverty more than doubled, from 2.8 percent in 1995 to 5.8 percent in 2005.
+304 A 2015 Center on Budget and Policy Priorities study found similar results, showing that "in more recent years, a significant number of single-mother families appear to have been made worse off and to have higher deep poverty rates."305

-In the pre-TANF era, the increase in deep poverty occurred because many participants were unable to find jobs and experienced longer-term financial instability.307 In the years following the creation of TANF, factors including work requirements contributed to the continuation of the trend, as the shrinking availability of TANF benefits aided in increasing extreme and deep poverty.308 The new work requirement proposals for similarly last-resort programs are likely to replicate and potentially even magnify these harmful effects, due to present-day low-wage labor market characteristics.
+In the pre-TANF era, the increase in deep poverty occurred because many participants were unable to find jobs and experienced longer-term financial instability.
+In the years following the creation of TANF, factors including work requirements contributed to the continuation of the trend, as the shrinking availability of TANF benefits aided in increasing extreme and deep poverty.
+The new work requirement proposals for similarly last-resort programs are likely to replicate and potentially even magnify these harmful effects, due to present-day low-wage labor market characteristics.
 Some states are already showing early evidence of such effects.
-For example, in the year following the implementation of additional SNAP work requirements in Kansas, 80 percent of SNAP participants with jobs had incomes at or below the poverty line.309
+For example, in the year following the implementation of additional SNAP work requirements in Kansas, 80 percent of SNAP participants with jobs had incomes at or below the poverty line.